SiebenCorgie/vola/docs/interval_arithmetic.md

 - `$dynamic_value` must be a scalar-shaped value (`real`, `int`, `bool` etc.).
 - `$interval` must have the same type as `$dynamic_value`.
 - The return type is a interval shaped value of `$value`'s type.

+# General usage

+All[^1] supported operations on arithmetic expressions are also supperted in intervals of the same type.
+It generally makes sense to express ranges as intervals.
+For instance a AABB trivially makes sense as `interval<vec3>`.
+Any bounding box transformation can then be expressed as operations over this value, like addition for offsetting, multiplication for growing etc.

+[^1]: We support all arithmetic operators, however, boolean operations are still a little spotty.

 # Considered research